 Mining: Hardware and Power Costs

-Mining pays you for contributing computing power to validate transactions and secure a blockchain network.
-The reward is newly minted coins, though modern mining isn’t “free” due to equipment and electricity costs.
+Mining rewards come from contributing computing power that helps validate transactions and secure a blockchain network.
+The reward is typically newly minted coins, but mining is rarely “free” because it requires hardware and electricity.

-If you’re technically inclined and diligent with research, mining can still be viable—just approach it with clear expectations.
+If you’re technically inclined and plan carefully, mining can still be an option, but it requires realistic expectations about costs and variability.

 Affiliate Marketing and Referrals